-Mental health assessment using wearable sensors and smartphones
+Physical and mental health assessment using wearable sensors & smartphones

 Mental health problems are on the rise globally.
 Clinical diagnosis and assessment is challenging, subjective, and relies on highly specialized experts, whereas treatment effects are very difficult to be quantified and objectively monitored.

 We have developed a novel approach combining Patient Reported Outcome Measures (PROMs), where patients themselves self-monitor their symptom daily, and the use of wearable sensors and smartphones.
 The self-reported PROMs are recorded on an Android smartphone app we developed in house, time-stamped, and processed offline to assess trends and symptom variability: this enabled us to gain key new insights which are otherwise missed in interim patient visits to the clinic.
 Furthermore, we reported new insights into diurnal variability in people diagnosed with bipolar disorder or borderline personality disorder using electrocardiography signals, and also demonstrated we can assess depression by analyzing geolocation patterns collected from smartphone data.
 Collectively, these tools provide a better day-to-day monitoring of patients.

 We are currently extending this prior work, also expanding on additional disorders.

 Asthma is a chronic disease characterized by inflammation of the airways to the lungs, estimated to affect 235 million people worldwide.
 Despite both the availability of, and high spending on, asthma treatments, the burden of asthma mortality and morbidity is high.
 We are working in close collaboration with AUKCAR and the team of Aziz Sheikh to study practical aspects of asthma.